antosant1981/trivia-game/README.md

 Leaderboard provides a ranking with the top ten players ordered by score, from the greater to the lower one.

-Play again provides the ability to start a new game, in this case a new set of 10 questions will be automatically reloaded.
+Play again provides the ability to start a new game, in this case a new set of 10 questions is automatically reloaded.

 ## Architecture and technical aspects
 Trivia game has been designed as a microservice based architecture with: